-Republicans Craft Bill to Stop Immigrant Parents, Children From Being Separated at Border
+House Republicans Want to Introduce Bill That Would Stop Immigrant Family Separation at Border

-Republican negotiators are inching closer to finding a way to keep parents and families together when they are detained at the border in a bigger bill they hope will get a vote this week as public and political pressure to change the current practice hits a fever pitch.
+House Republican negotiators are inching closer to finding a way to keep parents and families together when they are detained at the border in a bigger bill they hope will get a vote this week as public and political pressure to change the current practice hits a fever pitch.

 The broad piece of legislation would also fund President Donald Trump's border wall and give recipients of the Deferred Action for Childhood Arrivals program a path to citizenship.
 The GOP lawmakers have been working for days to include language that would shield family units who are crossing the border for the first time together from being broken apart.